wunderwuzzi23/blog/content/posts/2024/google-notebook-ml-data-exfiltration.md

   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "Google NotebookML Data Exfiltration - Bobby Tables but with LLM Apps"
+  title: "Google NotebookLM Data Exfiltration - Bobby Tables but with LLM Apps"
-  description: "Prompt Injection POC with Google NotebookML Leading to Data Exfiltration.
+  description: "Prompt Injection POC with Google NotebookLM Leading to Data Exfiltration.
 Bobby Tables but with LLMs"
   image: "https://embracethered.com/blog/images/2024/notebookml-bobby.png"
 ---

-[Google's NotebookML](https://notebooklm.google.com) is an experimental project that was released last year.
+[Google's NotebookLM](https://notebooklm.google.com) is an experimental project that was released last year.
 It allows users to upload files and analyze them with a large language model (LLM).

 However, it is vulnerable to Prompt Injection, meaning that uploaded files can manipulate the chat conversation and control what the user sees in responses.

 There is currently no known solution to these kinds of attacks, so users can't implicitly trust responses from large language model applications when untrusted data is involved.
-Additionally though NotebookML is also vulnerable to data exfiltration when processing untrusted data.
+Additionally though NotebookLM is also vulnerable to data exfiltration when processing untrusted data.

 [![bobby tables](/blog/images/2024/notebookml-bobby.png)](/blog/images/2024/notebookml-bobby.png)

-Besides displaying incorrect information to the user (e.g scamming, etc.) during a prompt injection attack, NotebookML can also be instructed by an attacker to automatically render hyperlinks and images which can be used as a data exfiltration channel.
+Besides displaying incorrect information to the user (e.g scamming, etc.) during a prompt injection attack, NotebookLM can also be instructed by an attacker to automatically render hyperlinks and images which can be used as a data exfiltration channel.

 ## Bobby Tables and Prompt Injection

 Users can usually control their own data in systems, like a profile description or name.
-This information might later be analyzed with other system, including LLM applications that are vulnerable to adversarial examples and prompt injection, like NotebookML.
+This information might later be analyzed with other system, including LLM applications that are vulnerable to adversarial examples and prompt injection, like NotebookLM.

-What if someone receives a customer list where a malicious user changed their own information to a prompt injection attack payload and then the victim analyzes it with NotebookML?
+What if someone receives a customer list where a malicious user changed their own information to a prompt injection attack payload and then the victim analyzes it with NotebookLM?

 Could that attacker gain access to other users' information (e.g., in the same document or other documents)?
 What else would be possible?